kresnasatya/dev.kresna.me/src/posts/duo-serverless-in-one-repository.md

 ## Additional Problem: Add Cloudflare Functions.
 Oh God! 🥲

-> *When human has a strong will or strong desire then it will hard to stop them!*
+> *When human has a strong will or strong desire then it will be hard to stop them!*

 Yesterday (2024-12-27), I'm curious to add Cloudflare Functions a.k.a.
 Cloudflare's Serverless Functions into this repo.
 In my imagination, I was thinking that I just put the Cloudflare functions inside the `api` directory, update the `wrangler.toml`, and tell the Cloudflare that my functions is inside the `api` directory by tweak the `wrangler.toml`.